DehNutCase/Raising-Sim/README.md

 "# Raising-Sim"

-The playable game is in Builds/Windows/Windows.exe or Builds/Android/Android.apk (Currently only Windows and Android.)
+The playable game is in Builds/Windows/Windows.exe (Currently only Windows.)

 Note to self on LFS:
 Free up storage via: